 Employees or students requiring a permit for mobility impaired needs should contact the local town/village/city office of their home residence jurisdiction for issuance of a state permit.
 Information regarding mobility impaired permits for New York State can be found at www.nysdmv.com – form MV-664.1.

-All state mobility impaired permits will allow the employee or student to park in any handicapped space on campus with the exception of P-lot, which is reserved for visitors to Admissions with mobility impairments.
+All state mobility impaired permits will allow the employee or student to park in any handicapped space on campus.
 If a handicapped space cannot be located, permit holders can park in any regular space in either a blue or red designated lot, nearest their destination.

 Students who need to obtain a handicapped permit while attending the college should report as follows:

 If the student resides on campus, which is in the Town of Ithaca, they will need to report to the Town of Ithaca Clerk at 215 N. Tioga Street, Ithaca.
 (607-273-1721).

 If they reside in the City of Ithaca, they need to report to the City Clerk's Office located at 108 East Green Street, Ithaca (607-274-6570).